acdcnow/lumina-energy-card/README.md

 ### Changelog (EN)

+- **1.0.4 (2025)** – Merged the editor into the main bundle, added localized configuration tabs, and moved typography controls into their own tab.
 - **1.0.3 (2025)** – Added animation speed scaling, typography sliders, and inline entity examples in the editor.
 - **1.0.2 (2025)** – Update to base code.
 - **1.0.1 (2025)** – Moved distributable files into `dist/` and aligned manual install docs with new filenames.